ultimate spring salad with serving spoons in wooden bowl

 Helen Ridgeway Helen Ridgeway

-Soon as the sun starts to appear, I want to eat more veggies, and this Ultimate Spring Salad is loaded with them.
+As soon as the sun starts to appear, I'm looking for ideas to incorporate more fresh ingredients, and this Ultimate Spring Salad is loaded with them.
 It has quinoa as a base, plenty of green veg like asparagus, peas and broad beans, plus fresh mint.
 Everything is brought together with a simple lemon and Dijon dressing and finished with walnuts.
 It’s easy to put together and works well for a weekday lunch.

 Prep Time 15 minutes